simplycycling/ansible-mac-dev-setup/README.md

 - Installs most of the apps that I use that can be installed via homebrew.

 #### TODO:
-Ascertain what remaining apps that need to be installed manually can be installed via brew.
+- Ascertain what remaining apps that need to be installed manually can be installed via brew.

-### Update...
-Now it does a lot more.
-It took a little bit of doing to get the homebrew role going - evidently, there was an Ansible issue...long story short, it's fixed now, so if it won't let you install caskroom/cask/brew-cask (line 38 vars/main.yml), update Ansible.
-That should take care of it.
+- Add task to fetch the current Solarized package.

 ### Requirements
 - Ansible